HericlisMartins/desygnerDemo/README.md

 **Improvements**:

-- front-end needs to improve creating alerts and notifications with the material-ui.
+- ~~Back-end implement a Cache to the ImgUR returns.~~
-- Back-end implement a Cache to the ImgUR returns.
+- Front-end (Create the controllers to interact with the cache, create alerts from return)

 #### References: